Gaudapada’s commentary on Mandukya Upanishad with further comments by Tom Das – Chapter 1

 Great question.
 The ego is both the experiencer AND the doer.
 These are both Maya (ie. illusion or fiction) or part of the waking dream.
 What you are, the Self, is beyond this Maya or waking dream.

-Sometimes the Self is said to be the Witness, but this is not actually true, for it is the (fictional) ego that witnesses things/objects, it is also the ego that thinks, that emotes, etc.
+Sometimes the Self is said to be the Witness, but this is not actually true, for it is the (fictional) ego that witnesses things/objects, it is also the ego that thinks, that emotes, etc. The Self is devoid of all phenomena.
+This can only really be understood fully by doing Self-Enquiry, eg. as per Sri Ramana’s instructions in the text Who Am I? or as more fully and clearly explained in The Path of Sri Ramana.

-eg. See here verse 7 from the Mandukya Upanishad which explains that the Self is not the witness/observer of objects and also the Self is devoid of phenomena (note Turiya is another name for the Self (Atman means Self), as is also explained in the verse):
+eg. See here verse 7 from the Mandukya Upanishad which explains that the Self is not truly the witness/observer of objects and also the Self is devoid of phenomena (note Turiya is another name for the Self (Atman means Self), as is also explained in the verse):

-‘Turiya is not that which is conscious of the inner (subjective) world, nor that which is conscious of the outer (objective) world, nor that which is conscious of both, nor that which is a mass of consciousness.
+Turiya is not that which is conscious of the inner (subjective) world, nor that which is conscious of the outer (objective) world, nor that which is conscious of both, nor that which is a mass of consciousness.
 It is not simple consciousness nor is It unconsciousness.
 It is unperceived, unrelated, incomprehensible, uninferable, unthinkable and indescribable.
 The essence of the Consciousness manifesting as the self in the three states, It is the cessation of all phenomena; It is all peace, all bliss and non—dual.
 This is what is known as the Fourth (Turiya).
-This is Atman and this has to be realised.’
+This is Atman and this has to be realised.

 ~Mandukya Upanishad, Verse 7

-For more see here in this post and also follow the links cited in the post:
+For more see here in this post and also follow the links cited in the post.

 Gaudapada & Shankara: The Self is Attainable by ‘Samadhi’ | What is Samadhi according to Advaita Vedanta | Vedantic Samadhi